CFD tips for a traditional windmill environment

 and converges to a stable end (so no oscillations).
 Termination

-threshold preferrable around 10-4.
+threshold (for for instance pressure) preferrable around 10-4.

-Recommendation: Check in SIMSCALE: Simulation Runs ->
+Recommendation: Check in SimScale: Simulation Runs ->

 Convergence plot -> Residuals